-‘Pretty Little Liars’ Uber A May Be Outed As The Most Shocking Conspiracy Yet
+‘Pretty Little Liars’: ‘Uber A’ May Be Outed As The Most Shocking Conspiracy Yet

 For instance, what is the real dynamic between Toby and his half sister, Jenna (Tammin Sursok)?

-Finally, there’s everyone’s favorite, Caleb Rivers (Tyler Blackburn), and, as someone who has never fallen under real suspicion in six seasons, he might just be the most devious Uber A suspect of them all.
+Finally, there’s everyone’s favorite, Caleb Rivers (Tyler Blackburn), and as someone who has never fallen under real suspicion in six seasons, he might just be the most devious Uber A suspect of them all.
 There are several factors bringing suspicion to bear on Caleb in the final showdown.
 Chiefly among them are his mysterious family relations, who have never really been introduced on Pretty Little Liars, and his exceptional computer hacking skills.
 He’s either a government agent or a criminal.

 Also, Caleb always seems to gather the financial resources he needs, a talent Uber A might readily need to fund his (or their) antics.